nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 * startTime - parsed by `parserDate` methond in `ParserUtil` class
 * endTime - parsed by `parserDate` methond in `ParserUtil` class

-After all these pieces of information is being parserd, the parser class will create a new `AddAppointmentCommand` class and transfer all information to it for further execution.
+After all these pieces of information are being parserd, the parser class will create a new `AddAppointmentCommand` class and transfer all information to it for further execution.

-Then inside this command class, it will use all the information input by user to create a new patient with all other details the same and only change in its `appointment` and calls model manager to substitute previous patient with the new one by calling `model.setPerson(previousPerson, newPerson)`
+Then inside this command class, it will use all the information inputted by user to create a new patient with all other details remaining the same while the only change in its `appointment` and then it calls model manager to substitute previous patient with the new one by calling `model.setPerson(previousPerson, newPerson)`

-Finally, `ModelManager` will be connected to storage and save this change accordingly.
-Also, UI will detect this change and refresh the whole patient list with new appointment added.
+Finally, `ModelManager` will connect to storage and save this change accordingly.
+Also, UI will detect this change and refresh the whole patient list with the new appointment added.

 ![AddAppointmentSequenceDiagram](images/AddAppointmentSequenceDiagram.png)

 ### 2. Uploading Medical file for a Patient
-This feature servers as one of the core features of Medimate, so how is it implemented?
+This feature servers as one of the core features of MediMate, so how is it implemented?

 * There are two ways to upload medical files for a patient within the application.
 * Users can either utilize a command (similar to 1.Marking Appointment using UploadFileCommand) or click the `upload button` in the user interface.
 * Medical files should be in PDF, JPG, or PNG format, and can contain additional information about the patient, such as medical history, test results, or treatment plans.
-* This section will delve deeper into the implementation of the file uploading functionality when the user click `upload button` and calling the `FileManager` object.
+* This section will delve deeper into the implementation of the file uploading functionality when the user click `upload button` which calls the `FileManager` object.

 This feature is achieved by the following classes:
 * `FileManager` - offers an `addFile` method that is invoked by `UploadFileCommand` and the `upload button`
 * `FileStorage` - offers an `uploadFile` method that is invoked by `addFile` method in `FileManager`

-Initially when user click the `upload button`, FileManger is initialised with the given `Person` Object and `addFile` method is called invoking `uploadFile` method.
+Initially, when user clicks the `upload button`, FileManger is initialised with the given `Person` Object and `addFile` method is called thus invoking `uploadFile` method.
 * The uploadFile() method uses the `SwingUtilities.invokeLater()` method to ensure that it runs on the `Event Dispatch Thread (EDT)` for proper GUI interaction.
 * Within the `invokeLater()` method, a `JFileChooser` object is created and configured using the `configFileChooser()` method.
-The file chooser is set to allow multiple file selections and filter files based on their extensions: PDF, JPG, JPEG, and PNG.
+The file chooser is set to allow multiple files selections and filter files based on their extensions: PDF, JPG, JPEG, and PNG.
 * The file chooser dialog is displayed, and the user can select multiple files.
 The method then checks if the user has approved the file selection.
 * If the user has approved the file selection, an array of selected files is obtained.
 The target directory path is created using the `"reports/{username}/"` format, where `{username}` is replaced with the username of the current user.
 * If the file meets the requirements, it is copied to the target directory. `Existing files with the same name in the target directory are replaced`.
 If a file has an `unsupported extension` or `exceeds the maximum file size`, an `IOException` is thrown with a relevant error message.